Detroit police officer Jerold Blanding has been found to have used force justifiably in the February killing of a teenaged carjacking suspect.

 who was riding through a Detroit neighborhood on an ATV, it can be easy to forget that the Detroit Police Department also notched a killing of at least one unarmed teen this year.

 The department had gone about 18 months without killing any citizens, when, in February, Officer Jerold Blanding chased 19-year-old Raynard Burton behind a house and shot him after an alleged struggle.
 Officers said they pursued Burton, who later turned out to be a carjacking suspect, because he'd been speeding.
-When Burton crashed into and ran from his vehicle, Blanding eventually left his partner behind to go after him on foot.
+When Burton crashed and ran from his vehicle, Blanding eventually left his partner behind to go after him on foot.
 Once out of view, Detroit police said the teen "lunged" at Blanding in an attempt to grab his gun, causing him to fire the single, deadly shot.

 Last week, as the Wayne County Prosecutor's Office doled out murder and misconduct charges